 Dutch Design Awards honours the very best Dutch designs from the past year.

-DDA is looking for designs that are distinguished in various areas: in first place by relevance and impact, but also the extent to which they relate to their own field.
-From new cross-overs and collaborations, to craftsmanship and materialisation, a stimulating approach or an attractive appearance.
+DDA is looking for designs that are distinguishing in various areas: in first place by relevance and impact, but also the extent to which they relate to their own field.
+From new cross-overs and collaborations, to craftsmanship and materialization, to a stimulating approach or an attractive appearance.

 DDA opts for a broad approach of the concept Dutch design: